Vaddo/languanizr.js/README.md

 - `title` and `url`: String - Not used in the script.
 They can be leave.
 - `package_version`: Number - Needed to ensure the language package compatibility in the editor.
 Also needed to trigger a language update, if the package versions differ.
 - `language`: String - The name of the language.
 Needed to differ the languages at the loading process.
-- `text`: Object - The text.
-The id of a text part represent the placeholder id and need be unique.
+- `text`: Object - The id of a text part.
+It represents the placeholders id and must be unique in the language package.

 ### Errors:
 - "No language pack found!"   - No language package given?
 Check the `loadLanguage` parameter.